novelda/novelda-uwb-demos/README.md

 Welcome to a repo dedicated to demos showcasing the capabilities of the Novelda X7 UWB chip.

 If you want to use, modify and share the demos go ahead and clone the repo to your machine.

+---
+ℹ️**NOTE**ℹ️

+When demos are added/updated, the python requirements tend to update/change.
+Even if you have previously installed requirements using `python -m pip install -r ./requirements.txt`, you will need to do this again if there has been requirement changes.

+---

 This repo uses [Git LFS](https://git-lfs.com/) for binary and image files.
 You must first install Git LFS and then set it up with
  ```